pycom/pycom-documentation/content/pymesh/lib-ble-rpc.md

 #### send_message(data)

-This sends a message with another node.
-It return True if there is buffer to store it (to be sent).
+This sends a message to another node.
+It return True if there is a buffer to store it (to be sent onwards).

 `data` is a dictionary with the following structure:
 ```